hariprasaad2000/Credit-Risk-predictor/README.md

 ## Project Structure

-- Data loading and cleaning
+### Step 1 — Data Loading
+Loaded real financial data from the German Credit Dataset containing 1000 borrowers and their loan details.

+### Step 2 — Data Cleaning
+Handled missing values, fixed capitalisation, dropped irrelevant columns and encoded the target column.

-- Exploratory Data Analysis using seaborn and matplotlib
+### Step 3 — Exploratory Data Analysis
+Used seaborn and matplotlib to visualise patterns in the data across Age, Duration, Credit Amount, Sex and Purpose.

+### Step 4 — Random Forest Feature Importance
-- Random Forest to identify the most important features
+Trained a Random Forest model with 100 decision trees to identify which independent variables most influence credit risk decisions.

-- Logistic Regression model to predict credit risk
-- Streamlit web app for public use
+Key finding — Credit Amount, Age and Duration together accounted for over 54% of the model's predictive power, confirming these are the most influential factors in determining credit risk.

+### Step 5 — Logistic Regression
+Trained a Logistic Regression model using the top features identified by Random Forest.
+Evaluated using accuracy score, classification report and confusion matrix.

+### Step 6 — Streamlit Web App
+Built and deployed a live web app where anyone can enter their loan details and instantly receive a credit risk prediction with a probability gauge chart.

 ---